kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/os-disk.md

 See [Introduction to Azure managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview) for more information on managed disks.

+If the optional field `diskSizeGB` is not provided, it will default to 30GB.

 ## Ephemeral OS

 Ephemeral OS uses local VM storage for changes to the OS disk.